melosso/portway/Documentation/docs/guide/deployment.md

    - **Identity**: ApplicationPoolIdentity (or service account)

 ::: tip
-If you're planning to use the **Proxy** to connect to any internal webservice, you may have to rely on NTLM-authentication (e.g. for [Exact Globe+](https://www.exact.com/nl/software/exact-globe)).
+If you're planning to use the **Proxy** to connect to any internal webservice, you may have to rely on NTLM-authentication (e.g. for Exact Globe+ or AFAS Profit).
 You'll have to bind the Identity of the Application Pool to an internal (domain) user instead.
 This user has to have the necessary permissions to connect to the internal services.
 :::

 ### Step 5: Set Directory Permissions